kogo59/The_Central_Caucasus_and_Bashan/chapters/05_Chapter.md

 into tomans (a rude silver coin about the size and value of a franc) a sum sufficient for the next two days’ journey.

-From Djulfa toTabreez is distance of about ninety miles, which is divided into four stages.
+From Djulfa to Tabreez is distance of about ninety miles, which is divided into four stages.
 In Persia, as throughout the East where Russian influence has not yet introduced that doubtful luxury of civilisation, the ❛telega,❜ wheeled carriages are the exception, and all the traffic and commerce of the country is